carbontec-pub-org/docs/spectre/error.md

 Common Error Messages
 =====================================

-An API call that encounters an error will return 0 as its `status code` and display the cause of the error under the `result` field.
+An API call that encounters an error will return 0 as its `status code` and display the cause of the error in the `result` field.

 ``` json
 {